5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

 Families living with addiction tend to develop destructive communication patterns that make it difficult for members to move past addiction’s hold.
 One such communication style takes the form of the “blame game.”

 This “blame game” only works to keep family members firmly grounded in the past through the rehashing of past hurts and mistakes.
-Family Anonymous meetings help family members learn to be accountable for their own actions and choices at all times irrespective of the addict’s behaviors, both past and present.
+Family Anonymous meetings help family members learn to be accountable for their own actions and choices at all times, irrespective of their loved one’s behaviors, both past and present.

 3. Support Network